stonecharioteer/blog/_posts/2020-02-02-no-leaf-clover.md

 ---

 **Update** : The hearing aid does not help me hear everything.
-It gives me *a sense* of sounds to my left.
+It gives me *a sense* of sound to my left.
 It's very, very low, because of how much nerve damage there has been to my ear.
 That has not dismayed me, and WFH is a blessing.

 [Read the 1 Year update of my experience to understand more.](https://stonecharioteer.com/2020/09/01/ear-one.html)